 It's easy to take the respiratory system for granted.
 You forget you're inhaling and exhaling 12–18 times per minute, but that adds up to an average of 21,500 times a day!
-And when your nose is stuffy or you have a cough, each and every one of those breathes can be painful.
+And when your nose is stuffy, or you have a cough, some of those breaths can even be painful.

 Essential oils are especially helpful in treating respiratory ailments.
-Here are a few of the ways oils can help you breathe easier:
+Here are a few of the essential oils that have properties to help you breathe easier:

 This salve has a 3% dilution because it's meant to be used on a short-term basis.
 That's roughly 36 drops of essential oil for 2 ounces of oil and wax.

-There are a lot of different opinions about whether it's safe to use eucalyptus and peppermint with children.
-It has been noted that the 1,8-cineole in eucalyptus and the menthol in peppermint can slow down children’s breathing so they should either be avoided or well-diluted.
+There are many different opinions about whether it's safe to use eucalyptus and peppermint with children.
+It has been noted that the 1,8-cineole in eucalyptus and the menthol in peppermint can be toxic for children, so they should either be well-diluted or avoided altogether [source].

-Robert Tisserand, author and founder of the Tisserand Institute for research and education on essential oils, often considered the authority on essential oil safety, gives these guides for using eucalyptus and peppermint with children.
+Robert Tisserand, author and founder of the Tisserand Institute for research and education on essential oils, often considered the authority on essential oil safety, gives these guidelines for using eucalyptus and peppermint with children.

-- For children under 3, eucalyptus globula and radiata can be diffused (1–2 drops) and applied topically at a concentration of 0.25% to 0.5% (1.5–3 drops of essential oil in 1 ounce of carrier oil).
+For children 3 months to 2 years, eucalyptus radiata (not globulus) can be diffused (1–2 drops) and applied topically at a concentration of 0.25% to 0.5% (1.5–3 drops of essential oil in 1 ounce of carrier oil) [source].
 Peppermint is not recommended for diffusing or topical application for children under age 3 years.

-Other oils that are useful but safer for children include cypress, pine, spruce and rosalina.
-Here’s an essential oil blend diluted at 1% (12 drops for 2 ounces of carrier oil) that's safe for use with children 3 and older.
+Here are two recipes for essential oil blends.
+The first one is for adults, and the second is safe for kids.
+It is diluted at 1% (12 drops for 2 ounces of carrier oil) that's safe for use with children age 3 and older.

-- Put a couple of inches of water in a saucepan or the bottom of a double broiler.
-Combine the carrier oil and beeswax in a glass bowl (placed over the saucepan) or in the top portion of a double broiler.
+- Put a couple of inches of water in a saucepan or the bottom of a double boiler.
+Combine the carrier oil and beeswax in a glass bowl (placed over the saucepan) or in the top portion of a double boiler.

 - Heat over medium until the beeswax is melted.
 Stir to combine the oil and wax.
 Remove from the heat and place to the side.

 - Add the essential oils to a clean, sterilized 2-ounce glass jar.

-- Pour in the melted oil and wax mixture.
+- Very carefully pour in the melted oil and wax mixture.
 Do not touch the hot oil.

-- Let the salve sit (with the cap on) until cooled and hardened.
+- Let the salve sit (with the cap on) until completely cooled and hardened before using.